 What You’ll Do

-- Lessons
+- Programs

 Must-Have Skills and Talents

-- Systems Thinker and Visionary: You think and operate in systems that allow you to see the big picture and every detail of the program goals as well as how they fit together.
+- Systems Thinker and Visionary: You think and operate in systems that allow you to see the big picture and every detail of the organization goals as well as how they fit together.
 While you’re grounded in the current reality, you don’t accept it as a limitation for the future.

 - Organizational Stewardship: You center the mission and goals of the organization in all of the decisions that you make.
 You proactively identify and solve areas where program and fundraising are in tension with one another, and find solutions that work for all stakeholders.